Liquor Licensing Policy (pdf, 100kb)

 Provisional Local Alcohol Policy (pdf, 209kb)

 In 2013 a new alcohol law was introduced that changed the way liquor licensing decisions are made.
 The new law gave communities a greater say on where and when alcohol is available in their communities - the Provisional Local Alcohol Policy outlines what we proposed for the Matamata-Piako District.
-There were three appeals made to this Provisional Policy - Council is currently working through these.
+There were three appeals made to this Provisional Policy.
+Council has been working through these issues and has now approved a revised Provisional Local Alcohol Policy, this revised policy was sent to all original submitters on 11 August 2016 with an option to join as section 205 party.

 Council has adopted a liquor ban through an amendment to Schedule Four of the Public Safety Bylaw.
 A 24 hour, seven day a week liquor ban is now in force within the townships of Matamata, Morrinsville, Te Aroha and Waharoa.